Written by Tomas Meskauskas on

-After uninstalling Savings App scan your computer for any left unwanted components or possible malware infections.
-Recommended anti-spyware software.
+After uninstalling Savings App, scan your computer for any remaining unwanted components or possible malware infections.
+Recommended malware removal software.

 Remove Savings App from browsers:

 Remove malicious add-ons from Internet Explorer:

-Click "Tools" (or gear icon in Internet Explorer 9), select "Manage Add-ons".
+Click "Tools" (or the gear icon in Internet Explorer 9), select "Manage Add-ons".
 Look for Excellent Apps related entries (SavingsApp) and disable this entry.

-If you continue having problems with removal of Savings App you can reset you Internet Explorer settings to default.
+If you continue to have problems with removal of Savings App, reset your Internet Explorer settings to default.

 Windows XP users: Click Start, click Run, in the opened window type inetcpl.cpl In the opened window click the Advanced tab, then click Reset.